 How Much Sleep Do I Need?
 A Complete Guide by Age

-Sleep is not optional.
+Sleep isn't optional.
 It affects your mood, memory, immune system, weight, heart health, and how long you live.
-Yet roughly one in three American adults does not get enough of it.
-The amount you need depends primarily on your age, though individual variation exists.
+Yet roughly one in three American adults doesn't get enough of it.
+How much you need depends mostly on your age, though some people genuinely need more or less than the average.

 Find Your Ideal Bedtime